Andres-AM/CV_typst/cv.typ

 #resume-item[
     - Conducted statistical planning and analysis to evaluate the performance of qPCR kits, leading to 10 successful kit submissions compliant with in-vitro diagnostic regulation.
-    // - Provided statistical counseling to up to five teams/clients developing biotechnology products, ensuring timely completion despite overlapping deadlines.
+    - Provided statistical counseling to up to five teams/clients developing biotechnology products, ensuring timely completion despite overlapping deadlines.
     - Developed and deployed three interactive web applications (Shiny Apps) and two R packages for customized solutions, including data visualization, automated calculations, and reproducible results, in order to optimize data analysis.
-    - Validated two in-house developed computerized systems using the computerized system validation process in accordance with GAMP5 guidelines, collaborating closely with multidisciplinary teams including Quality Assurance and IT.
+    - Effectively led a three-member biostatistics team to ensure timely delivery of high-quality reports and results.
-    // - Effectively led a three-member biostatistics team to ensure timely delivery of high-quality reports and results.
+    // - Validated two in-house developed computerized systems using the computerized system validation process in accordance with GAMP5 guidelines, collaborating closely with multidisciplinary teams including Quality Assurance and IT.
     // - Designed a bioinformatics pipeline for in silico testing of biological reactions using DNA databases, focusing on process optimisation for enhanced efficiency and speed.
 ]

 #resume-entry(